csev/dj4e/assn/dj_install.md

     git commit -a
     git push

-Then you can go into PythonAnywhere ina bash shell and type:
+Then you can go into PythonAnywhere in a bash shell and type:

     cd ~/django_projects/locallibrary
     git pull
     python3 manage.py migrate         # If the pull included new migrations

 Then in the "Web" tab reload your application and visit it.